Back to Investment Fundamentals

 There is an escalating mismatch between the money which has gone into venture and the money coming back out, which has become a source of strain for both venture firms and their investors.

-The chart below shows the growth of US venture capital assets[5].
+The chart below shows the growth of US venture capital assets.
 Growth has been significant – the $1.2 trillion invested in venture at the end of 2023 is six times the amount which was invested in 2006.
-The $1.2 trillion includes $884 billion invested in start-up companies and another $317 million of “dry powder” – capital committed to venture which has not yet been deployed.
+The $1.2 trillion includes $884 billion invested in start-up companies and another $317 billion of “dry powder” – capital committed to venture which has not yet been deployed.
 Even with this rapid growth, venture remains a very small slice of the investment universe.
 The $884 billion invested by all the US venture firms is only about one-fourth of the value of Microsoft.

-As the chart below indicates[6], IPO activity tends to be aligned with the stock market, with surges in the valuations of public technology stocks coinciding with surges in the number of IPOs.
-But the nice rebound in the prices of technology shares since late 2022 has not yet led to a corresponding rebound in IPOs of venture-backed companies.
+As the chart below indicates, IPO activity tends to be aligned with the stock market, with surges in the valuations of public technology stocks coinciding with surges in the number of IPOs.
+But the rebound in the prices of technology shares since late 2022 has not yet led to a corresponding rebound in IPOs of venture-backed companies.
 The 700 “unicorns” – venture investments with private valuations of $1 billion or more – continue to linger and (mostly) lose more money as they await an exit.

 Hard to Access the Best Venture Firms